awsdocs/aws-php-developers-guide/doc_source/kinesis-example-data-stream.rst

 Delete a Data Stream
 ========================

-Delete a Data Stream using the following code sample.
-This will also delete any data you have sent to the Data Stream.
+This examples demonstrates how to delete a Data Stream.
+When you delete a Data Stream it will also delete any data you have sent to the Data Stream.
+Active |AKS| Data Streams will switch to DELETING state until the stream deletion is complete.
+While in DELETING the stream will continue to process data.

+To delete a |AKS| stream , use the :AKS-api:`DeleteStream <API_DeleteStream>` operation.

 **Imports**